JAshishj/pwn.college_Ashish/Shell Variables.md

    ```

 ### What i learned:-
-   I learned that `export` is used to make the variable useable outside the shell session on which it was assigned.
+   I learned that `export` is used to make the variable useable outside the shell session on which it was assigned, i also learned that when we export our variables, they are passed into the environment variables of child processes.

 ### Refference :-
    None